 The Tale of Despereaux

 The Tale of Despereaux by Kate DiCamillo is assigned in US schools at grades 3–6, with a Lexile measure of 670L.
-It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 16 curriculum references and 17 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where The Tale of Despereaux is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.